 OHV, OHC, SOHC and DOHC (twin cam) engine design

 OHV or "Pushrod" engine

 4-cylinder 8-valve OHV engine

-Although an OHV design is a bit outdated, it has been successfully used for decades.
+The OHV design has been successfully used for decades.

-For this reason, OHV engines have lower maximum RPM.
-It's also technically more difficult to install more than 2 valves per cylinder, or implement some of the latest technologies such as Variable Valve Timing - something that could be easily done in a DOHC engine.
+It's also technically more difficult to install more than 2 valves per cylinder, or implement Variable Valve Timing - something that could be easily done in a DOHC engine.

 OHC or SOHC engine